-Nigeria president says Islamic militants kill 5 aid workers
+Islamic extremists kill 5 aid workers in northeast Nigeria

-MAIDUGURI, Nigeria (AP) - Islamic extremists released a video Wednesday showing the slayings of five people, who the president later said were aid workers abducted in northeastern Nigeria last month.
+MAIDUGURI, Nigeria (AP) - Islamic extremists released a video showing the slayings of five aid workers who were abducted last month in northeastern Nigeria.

-Their abductions in June came around the same time that a Boko Haram splinter group said it would begin targeting Nigerians who work for international aid groups as well as those who help the military.
+Their abductions came around the same time that a Boko Haram splinter group said it would begin targeting Nigerians who work for international aid groups as well as those who help the military.

 Nigerian President Muhammadu Buhari issued a statement identifying the victims as staff members of the country’s State Emergency Management Agency and the international charities Action Against Hunger, Rich International and International Rescue Committee.

-Buhari vowed that his government “will continue to do all it can to ensure that every remaining vestige of Boko Haram is wiped out completely from northeastern Nigeria and that the perpetrators of this atrocity face the law.”
+Buhari vowed that his government would do everything it could so that “the perpetrators of this atrocity face the law.”

+The United Nations said the aid workers had been traveling by a main road between Monguno and the state capital of Maiduguri when they were kidnapped.

+“They were committed humanitarians who devoted their lives to helping vulnerable people and communities in an area heavily affected by violence,” said Edward Kallon, the U.N.’s humanitarian coordinator in Nigeria.

-Security has long been a concern for aid groups operating in northeastern Nigeria, where humanitarian workers have been kidnapped and killed during Boko Haram’s decade-long insurgency.
+Security has long been a concern for aid groups operating in the northeast, where humanitarian workers have been kidnapped and killed during Boko Haram’s decade-long insurgency against the Nigerian government.

-Those concerns have deepened since the splinter faction warned it would target civilians who help humanitarian groups.
-The splinter group previously was not known to target Muslim civilians.
+Those concerns have deepened though since the Boko Haram splinter faction warned it would target civilians who help humanitarian groups.
+The splinter group previously was not known to target Muslim civilians but left threatening pamphlets in June.

 The slayings announced Wednesday come as northeastern Nigeria’s humanitarian needs remain dire.
 The U.N.
-World Food Program is warning that 3 million people face hunger in the region, while some 1.9 million people have been displaced by the jihadist violence.
+World Food Program is warning that 3 million people face hunger in the region, while some 1.9 million people have been displaced within the region by the jihadist violence.

 Sign up for Daily Newsletters